satoc0/gitr/README.md

 In **gitr**, you have access to all standard Git commands, in addition to some helpful gitr-specific functionalities:

  - `clear`: the terminal;
- - `branches`: Use the branches command to configure the repositories you want **gitr** to work with.
+ - `repos`: Use the repos command to configure the repositories you want **gitr** to work with.
 This command allows you to set up and manage your environment, specifying which repositories gitr should consider in its operations.

 ## Contributing